priya42bagde/DSA_Theory_Notes/README.md

 <b>Advantages of Divide and Conquer Algorithm </b>: The complexity for the multiplication of two matrices using the naive method is O(n3), whereas using the divide and conquer approach (i.e. Strassen's matrix multiplication) is O(n2.8074).
 This approach also simplifies other problems, such as the Tower of Hanoi.
 This approach is suitable for multiprocessing systems.
 It makes efficient use of memory caches.  </br>

 <b>Divide and Conquer Applications</b>:
-Binary Search
+Binary Search,
-Merge Sort
+Merge Sort,
-Quick Sort
+Quick Sort,
-Strassen's Matrix multiplication
+Strassen's Matrix multiplication,
 Karatsuba Algorithm </br>